-Rick Posted July 25 Share Posted July 25 My understanding is that the U.S. sent money and material to China to tie down Japanese troops in that country so said troops don't face U.S. troops in the Pacific.
+Rick Posted July 25, 2024 Posted July 25, 2024 My understanding is that the U.S. sent money and material to China to tie down Japanese troops in that country so said troops don't face U.S. troops in the Pacific.
 Was it worth it?
-Link to comment Share on other sites More sharing options...

-Rick Posted July 29 Author Share Posted July 29 Caroline Alexander's book Skies of Thunder mentions that several thousand U.S. airmen lost their lives along with several hundred airplanes.
+Rick Posted July 29, 2024 Author Posted July 29, 2024 Caroline Alexander's book Skies of Thunder mentions that several thousand U.S. airmen lost their lives along with several hundred airplanes.
 She also mentions that about 2/3 to 3/4 of the material aid was stolen on the Burma Road and supplied the black market with some medical supplies being sold to the Japanese and that the U.S. was aware of these thefts in early to mid 1942.
-Link to comment Share on other sites More sharing options...

-On the way Posted July 30 Share Posted July 30 Not to mention any monies funneled to CKS and KMT would be lucky to see 50% not stolen by him.
-Link to comment Share on other sites More sharing options...
+On the way Posted July 30, 2024 Posted July 30, 2024 Not to mention any monies funneled to CKS and KMT would be lucky to see 50% not stolen by him.

-Markus Becker Posted August 13 Share Posted August 13 On 7/30/2024 at 10:40 AM, On the way said: Not to mention any monies funneled to CKS and KMT would be lucky to see 50% not stolen by him.
+Markus Becker Posted August 13, 2024 Posted August 13, 2024 On 7/30/2024 at 10:40 AM, On the way said: Not to mention any monies funneled to CKS and KMT would be lucky to see 50% not stolen by him.
 Not stolen, repurposed to buy loyalty.
 Or did he actually put it into his proverbial Swiss bank account?
 I doubt it.
-Link to comment Share on other sites More sharing options...

 Recommended Posts